vssssssssss/thinkster-django-angular-tutorial/chapter03.md

 ## Checkpoint
 Try registering a new user by running your server (`python manage.py runserver`), visiting `http://localhost:8000/register` in your browser and filling out the form.

-If the registration worked, you can view the last `User` object created by opening the shell (`python manage.py shell`) and running the following commands:
+If the registration worked, you can view the new `Account` object created by opening the shell (`python manage.py shell`) and running the following commands:

-    >>> from django.contrib.auth.models import User
+    >>> from authentication.models import Account
-    >>> User.objects.latest('date_joined')
+    >>> Account.objects.latest('created_at')

-The `User` object returned should match the one you just created.
+The `Account` object returned should match the one you just created.

-{x: checkpoint_register_user}
+{x: checkpoint_register_account}
-Register a new user at `http://localhost:8000/register` and confirm the `User` object was created
+Register a new user at `http://localhost:8000/register` and confirm the `Account` object was created